cyberbotics/webots/docs/reference/robot-window-plugin.md

   }```

 The `wbu_default_robot_window_update` function sends to the HTML robot window an update JSON message, prefixed with the "update" label, containing the current devices measurements.
-Here is the sample structure of the configure message:
+Here is the sample structure of the update message:
 ```
 update {
   "time": <double>,